Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 │   ├── chatbot_template.php
 │   ├── composer.json
 │   ├── composer.lock
-│   ├── generate-plugin.php
+│   └── generate-plugin.php
-├── frontend/
-│   ├── images/
+├── images/
-│   │   └── ...
+│   └── ... (avatar images and other images)
-│   ├── favicon.ico
+├── favicon.ico
-│   ├── index.html
+├── index.html
-│   ├── instructions_fr.html
+├── instructions_fr.html
-│   ├── instructions.html
+├── instructions.html
 ├── generated-plugins/
-│   ├── chatbot.zip
+│   └── chatbot.zip
 ├── .dockerignore
 ├── .gitignore
 ├── custom-php.ini
 ├── Dockerfile
-├── README.md
+└── README.md
 ```

-### Folders

-- **frontend**: Contains the HTML and JavaScript for the user interface of the web app.
-- **backend**: Contains the PHP scripts to handle form submissions and generate the custom WordPress plugin.
-- **generated-plugins**: This folder is generated when you create a custom chatbot plugin and stores the generated `chatbot.zip` file.

 ---

 ## Usage

-1. Open the application in your browser.
+1. Open the application in your browser by going to [http://localhost:8080](http://localhost:8080).
 2. Fill in the fields for:
    - **Knowledge Base:** Enter the specific details of your business or organization.
    - **Predefined Questions:** Provide frequently asked questions for the chatbot to address.